Orientation of good covers: The number of tangencies in a family of t -intersecting trees

 Before we can start the proof of Theorem \ref{thm:main}, we need one more tool, in order to be able to switch from tangencies to crossings among the sets of some large enough family at the cost of losing some sets.
-The following lemma was recently shown by Keszegh and P\'alv\"olgyi \cite{KP22} in the special case when we have curves instead of trees; our proof uses several ideas from their proof.
+The following lemma was recently shown by \cite{KP22} in the special case when we have curves instead of trees; our proof uses several ideas from their proof.

 \begin{lem} In the tangency graph of a family of topological trees that pairwise intersect in at most $t$ points, and no three trees have a common point, there is no $K_{t+3,c}$ for some large enough $c$ (depending only on $t$). \end{lem}